-The biggest difference between a tea strainer and an infuser is their design.
+Their design is the most significant difference between a tea strainer and an infuser.
 Tea leaves need room to expand in water.
-Without enough room to expand, they will not have as much surface area to contact the water, resulting in a weaker flavor.
+Without enough room to grow, they will not have as much surface area to contact the water, resulting in a weaker flavor.
 Similarly, teas with large leaves and dried fruits require more space than small leaves and flowers.
 Infusers are ideal for these types of teas.

 A stainless-steel tea infuser is a good choice for dishwasher-safe cleaning.
-Its stainless steel infuser allows for a full infusion of flavor.
-The dishwasher-safe lid also doubles as a coaster once the tea has brewed.
+Its stainless steel infuser allows for a total infusion of flavor.
+The dishwasher-safe lid doubles as a coaster once the tea has been brewed.
 This tea infuser is made from food-grade stainless steel.
 It is odor and chemical-free.
-It features two handles to help you pour the tea into the cup, and it fits into most mugs and containers.
+It features two handles to help you pour the tea into the cup and fits into most mugs and containers.

 Easy to use

-Large capacity infusers allow you to prepare a large volume of tea, or any other concoction.
-A large infuser is ideal for a large home as it will avoid over-pouring and will complement any interior design.
+Large-capacity infusers allow you to prepare a large tea or any other concoction.
+A large infuser is ideal for a large home as it will avoid over-pouring and complement any interior design.
 Also, you will never have to worry about over-pouring your tea again.
 If you prefer a small infuser, you can purchase a single-cup version.

 If you’re wondering how to brew the perfect cup of tea, there are two primary choices: a tea ball and a tea strainer.
-Although tea balls and strainers both have their pros and cons, you should keep in mind that tea infusers tend to be larger than tea bags.
+Although tea balls and filters have pros and cons, you should remember that tea infusers tend to be larger than tea bags.
 Tea balls are made of stainless steel mesh and are typically attached to a handle or chain.
-Infusers, on the other hand, tend to be larger than tea strainers and have larger mesh holes.
+Conversely, infusers tend to be larger than tea strainers and have larger mesh holes.
 You can also choose between tea balls and silicone infusers.

-A tea infuser is ideal for steeping loose leaf tea.
-The nozzle can hold up to one teaspoon of tea and can be placed directly into a cup of water.
-After steeping, you can strain the tea.
-This method is time consuming and messy.
+A tea infuser is ideal for steeping loose-leaf tea.
+The nozzle can hold up to one teaspoon of tea and be placed directly into a cup of water.
+After soaking, you can strain the tea.
+This method is time-consuming and messy.
 But the results are worth it when it comes to enjoying a great cup of tea.
 If you want the best taste, invest in a high-quality infuser.

-If you’re tired of steeping loose leaf tea in a regular teapot, a mesh strainer is a perfect solution.
-These strainers feature perforated mesh that traps even the tiniest particles of tea leaves.
-They’re the best choice for steeping tea, and they can be cleaned in the dishwasher.
+If you’re tired of steeping loose-leaf tea in a regular teapot, a mesh strainer is the perfect solution.
+These filters feature perforated mesh that traps even the tiniest particles of tea leaves.
+They’re the best choice for steeping tea and can be cleaned in the dishwasher.
 Alternatively, you can buy a mesh tea infuser made of stainless steel.

-This tea infuser is made from stainless steel wire mesh, and is better than the tea balls used in teapots without built-in strainers.
-They’re great for removing coffee grounds and tea leaves from your brew, too!
-Whether you’re brewing tea for yourself or for the whole family, this kitchen accessory is a must-have.
+This tea infuser is made from stainless steel wire mesh and is better than the tea balls used in teapots without built-in strainers.
+They’re also great for removing coffee grounds and tea leaves from your brew!
+Whether brewing tea for yourself or the whole family, this kitchen accessory is a must-have.
 Its sturdy design prevents heat from destroying the mesh, and it’s made for brewing tea.

 Length of steeping time

-Steeping time depends on a number of factors, such as the type of tea and water temperature.
+Steeping time depends on several factors, such as the type of tea and water temperature.
 The longer you steep the tea, the more tannins and caffeine it contains.
 It can also have a slightly bitter taste.
-While steeping times vary among tea types, they should generally range from one to five minutes.
-To avoid oversteeping, taste the tea every 30 seconds to determine the proper amount of time to steep it.
+While soaking times vary among tea types, they should generally range from one to five minutes.
+To avoid overstepping, taste the tea every 30 seconds to determine the proper time to steep it.

 Using a tea infuser is similar to steeping the tea in a bag.
-First, place the tea leaves inside the infuser, then pour hot water over it.
+First, place the tea leaves inside the infuser and pour hot water over them.
 Allow the water to sit for at least 30 seconds.
 Then, remove the infuser and strain the tea.
 If you wish to brew more than one cup of tea, reuse the infuser for another infusion.